cirosantilli/linux-cheat/net/apache.md

 - -b: use pass from command line. *less safe!!* sudo htpasswd -b /var/www/.htpasswd u2 p

-lets take a look at the file:
+Lets take a look at the file:

     sudo cat /var/www/.htpasswd

-note that the passwords are base64 enoded.
+Note that the passwords are base64 enoded.
 See <#base64>

 ###dbd

-sql database
+SQL database

 #try it out!!

-test:
+Test:

     firefox localhost/test/auth &

-try u and u2 pass p!
+Try u and u2 pass p!

 ##browser cache

     firefox localhost/test/auth &
     firefox localhost/test/auth &
-the second time, you may not be prompted for a password!
+The second time, you may not be prompted for a password!

-this is because firefox has cached your password for some time and resent it automatically! there is no server state.
+This is because firefox has cached your password for some time and resent it automatically! there is no server state.

-to avoid the cache use curl:
+To avoid the cache use curl:

     curl -I localhost/test/auth

 401 and WWW-Authenticate.

-with pass:
+With pass:

     curl u:p@localhost/test/auth
     curl -u u:p localhost/test/auth

 of course, better using the `-u` option which could work also for different authentication methods.

 #php

-interpreter language almost always run from a server to generate web content.
+Interpreter language almost always run from a server to generate web content.

-dominates web today, but faces increasing concurrence python/ruby/perl.
+Dominates web today, but faces increasing concurrence python/ruby/perl.

-test:
+Test:

     sudo service apache2 restart
     echo '<?php phpinfo(); ?>' | sudo tee /var/www/testphp.php
     firefox http://localhost/testphp.php &

-if you see php specs, it works!
+If you see php specs, it works!